mido/mido/README.rst

 Requires portmidi shared library if you want to use the I/O classes.

-I'm using Ubuntu 13.04 and Mac OS Lion, but it should run wherever there you have Python and a portmidi shared library.
+I'm using Ubuntu 13.04 and Mac OS X 10.7.5, but it should run wherever there you have Python and a portmidi shared library.